Best Note-Taking Apps Compared (Notion, Obsidian, Apple Notes, More)

 Heavy migration from EvernoteNotion or Obsidian

-Migration Tips Between Apps
+Migration Tips

 Switching note apps is easier than people think.
 Most apps export to plain text or Markdown which any competitor can import.
 Always export current notes as backup before migrating.
-Spot-check after import because image attachments often do not migrate cleanly.
+Spot-check after import because image attachments often don’t migrate cleanly.
 Tag structures rarely survive a migration so be ready to redo your tagging system.

-Final Verdict
+Final Thoughts

 Leave a Comment